books

 Arnot, Bob Ph.
 D., and Cohen, Mark.
 (October 2007).
 Your Survival: The Complete Resource for Disaster Planning and Recovery

-Another must-have book is the one authored by Dr. Bob Arnot and Mark Cohen.
-Dr. Arnot is a doctor of internal medicine by profession.
-He is also a Chief Medical Correspondent for CBS TV Network and NBC TV Network and a board member for Save the Children Fund.
+It is another must-have book by Dr. Bob Arnot and Mark Cohen.
+Dr. Arnot is a professional internal medicine doctor, the chief medical correspondent for CBS TV Network and NBC TV Network, and a Save the Children Fund board member.

 Carline, Jan.
 Ph.
 D., Lentz, Martha J. Ph.
 D., and MacDonald, Steven C. Ph.
 D. (July 2004).
 Mountaineering First Aid: A Guide to Accident Response and First Aid Care